 The electrical energy and drive systems used in the Viking River Cruises’ fleet are based on the VACON®NXP Liquid Cooled Drive.
 Michael Güldner of Neptune Shipyard, who is responsible for the electrical onboard systems of all Viking ships, explains: “We are very satisfied with the VACON® drives.
 Together, we have been able to further improve the electrical systems over the years.”

 The ship is fitted with four diesel-electrical energy generators.
 Two in the front engine room and 2 in the stern engine room.
 The four asynchronous generators controlled by VACON® NXP drives power the electric propulsion system and the onboard grid.
 Asynchronous generators are significantly more cost-effective than conventional GenSets (standardized sets comprising a diesel engine and generator).
-They allow variable speed operation to optimise fuel efficiency at all times.
+They allow variable speed operation to optimize fuel efficiency at all times.
 The VACON® NXP Liquid Cooled Drive also plays an important part in minimizing noise levels for the passengers.
 Compared with conventional diesel mechanical drive trains to propeller drives, they ensure that the diesel generators run at a optimum in a sound-insulated area.

 It is easy to turn the generators on or off with the PMS (Power Management System) controller.
 This ensures that energy production always matches the real-time energy demand.